Traditional Kyrgyz food

 Maxim and Chalap have recently gained popularity within the locals when a commercial product at Bishkek’s Shoro company start commercialise this soft drinks.
 Today they are available throughout Kyrgyzstan in every shop and during the summer time in the streets of Bishkek.
 Some residents even like to mix Maksym and Chalap its called “Aralash” means mix from Kyrgyz language.

-Kyrgyz Flour Products
+Kyrgyz Flour based foods

 Borsok is a piece of dough, deep-fried in boiling oil and is a traditional table “decoration” but also very delicious when fresh.
 Boorsok are prepared in large quantities and spread over the dastorkon (a table full of food) or table at every major party and often in smaller occasions.
 Borsok is oftern served with Kaimak, which reminds a thick fatty mayonnaise and the hot bread pieces should be dipped in this tasty milk product.